Advertisement

 Is cat food bad for dogs?

 If you are stuck for something to feed your dog and you only have cat food in the house then feeding her once or twice as an emergency measure is fine.
-However, the high levels of protein in the cat food are, in the long run, dangerous for dogs and can cause obesity and pancreatitis.
+However, the high levels of protein in the cat food are, in the long term, dangerous for dogs and can cause obesity and pancreatitis.

 Your dog may also suffer with more acute problems associated with eating cat food such as vomiting, diarrhoea.

-Although acute pancreatitis is relatively easy to identify the condition can sometimes cause symptoms that make a positive diagnosis difficult to come by.
+Although acute pancreatitis is relatively easy to identify, the condition can sometimes cause symptoms that make a positive diagnosis difficult to come by.

 Systemic manifestations such as shaking, vomiting, anorexia, pain, diarrhoea and high temperatures are all associated with other gastrointestinal diseases and conditions and do not necessarily confirm a bout of pancreatitis.

+Acute pancreatitis leads to an influx of fluid to the dog’s abdomen and chest.
+The result of this build-up can include renal failure and injury of veins and arteries.
 Should your dog exhibit over a period of days some or all of the symptoms associated with pancreatitis you should contact your local vet for advice on how best to proceed.

 Make sure the cupboards of the house are fully stocked with a good high-quality dog food ©Shutterstock